 Reuel, A., Koren, M., Corso, A., & Kochenderfer, M. (2022).
 Using Adaptive Stress Testing to Identify Paths to Ethical Dilemmas in Autonomous Systems.
-Accepted to the AAAI’s Workshop on Trustworthy Autonomous Systems Engineering 2022.
+Proceedings of the AAAI-22 Workshop on Artificial Intelligence Safety.

 Reuel, A., Peralta, S., Sedoc, J., Sherman, G., & Ungar, L. (2021).
 Measuring the Language of Self-Disclosure across Corpora.
-Submitted to the 60th Annual Meeting of the Association for Computational Linguistics.
+Findings of the 60th Annual Meeting of the Association for Computational Linguistics 2022.

 Python (esp.
 PyTorch, Scikit Learn), Julia, Coq, R, Java, AWS (EC2, S3)